 - Click the three-page symbol on the top right corner to open the layer menu.
 The drop-down layer menu shows the data layers in the viewer and allows you to choose which dataset(s) you want to view.
 When the check is shown in the box, the layer is on.
 When there is not a check symbol in the box, the layer is off

-Map Specialists at the FEMA Map Information eXchange (FMIX) can help with a wide variety of flood hazard mapping and floodplain management topics including how to find and read flood maps, draft Flood Hazard Data, Letters of Map Change, Elevation Certificates, and the NFHL Viewer.
+Map Specialists at the FEMA Mapping and Insurance eXchange (FMIX) can help with a wide variety of flood hazard mapping and floodplain management topics including how to find and read flood maps, draft flood hazard data, Letters of Map Change, Elevation Certificates, and the NFHL Viewer.
 You may contact FMIX at 1-877-336-2627 or FEMAMapSpecialist@riskmapcds.com.